The Best Fiverr Alternatives for Freelancers and Clients

 - What’s your speciality?
 While PeoplePerHour, Freelancer, and Upwork all offer opportunities for professionals in a wide variety of fields, WriterAccess, DesignCrowd, and Toptal are limited to a smaller range of skillsets.

 - How soon do you want to get started?
 Some platforms, like Toptal, have a lengthy application process before you can begin earning money.
-If you’re ready to work right now, you may want to choose a platform like Upwork or Freelancer, where there isn’t a screening process or waiting period.
+If you’re ready to work right now, you may want to choose a platform like Upwork or Freelancer, which don’t have a screening process or waiting period.

-All of the platforms on this list allow talent to sign up for free—and most of them let clients do the same, too.
-While you may have to submit an application or pay a fee before pitching or accepting a job, this will at least give you the chance to look around the platform and see if you like it.
+All of the platforms on this list allow talent to sign up for free — and most of them let clients do the same, too.
+While you may have to submit an application or pay a fee before pitching or accepting a job, this free access will at least give you the chance to look around the platform and see if you like it.

 Clients should also consider several factors, including: